-Sometimes Mozilla Firefox and Google Chrome fail to browse SSL secure sites and show errors.
-For instance your internet connection is not secure and you browse your bank’s website to login, there are chances that you get an error message.
+Sometimes Mozilla Firefox and Google Chrome fail to browse SSL secure sites and show you below errors.
+For example, your internet connection is not secure and you browse your bank’s website or money transfer & payment services such as PayPal, Payoneer, Wise, etc, there are chances that you might get the error messages below.

 Follow the methods below to remove these error messages:

 - There are two methods to clear these errors.
-The first method is for all the browsers.
-The error message in Google Chrome can be easily removed with the first method.
-Firefox users go for method 2 only if the method 1 doesn’t work.
+The First Method is for all the browsers.
+The error message in Google Chrome can be easily removed using the First Method.
+Firefox users go for Method 2 only if Method 1 doesn’t work.

 - Note: Don’t forget to check your computer’s Date & Time.
 Configure the Date & Time according to your time zone because sometimes browsers show above error messages when your computer’s Date & Time are not synchronized with the Web Server.